Spanish Forum Language Institute

 Landscaping and Associated Trades Course Using Sight First™ Methodology

-This course of eight weeks in length is for owners and supervisors of landscape, construction, construction clean up, janitorial services and property management concerns.
+This course of two eight week sessions of 16 hours each is for owners and supervisors of landscape, construction, construction clean up, janitorial services and property management concerns.

-The text used is De Veras: Spanish for Use on the Job by John St. Clair
+The text used is De Veras: Spanish for Landscape and Construction by John St. Clair

 Spanish 1.

 Spanish pronunciation, basic vocabulary and grammar necessary to converse, read and understand Spanish.
 Numbers,sentence and question construction.
 Present tense of regular verbs.
 Vocabulary and Phrasic Modules.
 Verbs: ser, estar, tener and many others needed for basic communication.
 Destinos episodes 1-4 are used.
-No textbook purchase required in this or succeeding segments.
+Text: Practical Spanish Book One.

 Spanish 2.